-- 1. We support an extensive program to work with dairy farmers, processors, distributors, and retailers to improve milk quality to the consumer. - We recommend improved enforcement of guidelines, rules, and regulations related to milk handling in all outlets and the maintenance of adequate funding levels for inspections to ensure consumer protection. - 3.
-We recommend regional dairy councils should continue to work with schools to ensure the correct handling of school milk supplies and delivery of high quality milk to students. - We support milk handlers and receivers providing quality incentive programs to producers (i.e. somatic cell and bacteria counts). - 5.
-We support independent lab testing adequately monitored by the Department of Agriculture and Markets of all milk samples used to determine the components for which producers are paid. - 6.
-We support uniform state and federal inspection standards for dairy facilities. - We recommend that dairy inspection regulations concerning on farm equipment requirements include a grandfather clause to maintain existing equipment facilities if they are not causing quality problems. - 8.
-We support maintaining state funding for the Quality Milk Promotion Services and supplemental funding through user fees as needed. - In the event of a positive antibiotic test at a milk processing facility, a further sample from the contaminated compartment in the truck should be: - a.
+- We support an extensive program to work with dairy farmers, processors, distributors, and retailers to improve milk quality to the consumer. - We recommend improved enforcement of guidelines, rules, and regulations related to milk handling in all outlets and the maintenance of adequate funding levels for inspections to ensure consumer protection. - We recommend regional dairy councils should continue to work with schools to ensure the correct handling of school milk supplies and delivery of high quality milk to students. - 4.
+We support milk handlers and receivers providing quality incentive programs to producers (i.e. somatic cell and bacteria counts). - We support independent lab testing adequately monitored by the Department of Agriculture and Markets of all milk samples used to determine the components for which producers are paid. - We support uniform state and federal inspection standards for dairy facilities.

+- We recommend that dairy inspection regulations concerning on farm equipment requirements include a grandfather clause to maintain existing equipment facilities if they are not causing quality problems. - 8.
+We support maintaining state funding for the Quality Milk Promotion Services and supplemental funding through user fees as needed. - 9.
+In the event of a positive antibiotic test at a milk processing facility, a further sample from the contaminated compartment in the truck should be: - a.
 Chain of custody of the sample established; and - b.
-The sample preserved for further testing by the farmer with an established list of independent testing facilities. - 10.We recommend milk companies supply an optional second tamperproof sample bottle for farmers to hold in case of a questionable quality claim. - 11.
-We support that no dairy products that require U.S. Grade A sanitary standards (such as fluid milk and yogurt) may be imported from nations lacking Grade A inspected dairy farms, transportation systems, and Grade A-certified dairy processing plants.

-12. We recommend that the New York State Department of Agriculture and Markets support the reduction of the maximum threshold of allowable somatic cells in milk at the farm level from the current 750,000 cells/ml down to 400,000/ml.
+The sample preserved for further testing by the farmer with an established list of independent testing facilities. - 10.
+We recommend milk companies supply an optional second tamperproof sample bottle for farmers to hold in case of a questionable quality claim. - 11.
+We support that no dairy products that require U.S. Grade A sanitary standards (such as fluid milk and yogurt) may be imported from nations lacking Grade A inspected dairy farms, transportation systems, and Grade A-certified dairy processing plants. - 12.
+We recommend that the New York State Department of Agriculture and Markets support the reduction of the maximum threshold of allowable somatic cells in milk at the farm level from the current 750,000 cells/ml down to 400,000/ml. - 13.
+We recommend that if a load of milk is rejected, a written notice of rejection and reason be submitted to the producer.
+In addition, if a rejection occurs because of antibiotics, the processor must report which test was used and failed to the producer. - 14.
+We support mandating all federal and state milk inspectors be identified with a picture identification and leave notice of being on the farm.